 “The same judge has denied similar motions on prior verdicts in his court that were ultimately overturned by the appellate courts.
 We are confident this verdict will also be overturned on appeal,” J&J said.

 Sufficient Evidence Presented:

-Judge Rex Burlison in the ruling on Wednesday said the jury’s decision and the large award of punitive damages was justified based on J&J’s “particularly reprehensible conduct” as evidenced during trial.
+Judge Rex Burlison in the ruling on Wednesday said the jury’s decision and the large award of punitive damages were justified based on J&J’s “particularly reprehensible conduct” as evidenced during the trial.
 He denied the company’s request to overturn the verdict, saying the women had presented sufficient evidence to support the jury’s verdict.

 A jury in July awarded $550 million in compensatory damages and $4.14 billion in punitive damages.

 Reuters on Dec.
 14 published a special report detailing the company documents that sent J&J shares tumbling.
 They have dropped more than 13 percent since Friday, wiping out more than $45 billion in the company’s market value.